KULeuven-Diepenbeek/appdev-course/content/android/data-storage.md

 That's it, now we can call `query()` and `insert()` from our activity/fragment!
 The above `appContext` which is needed to build the database object is the Application Context of an activity.

 To correctly unit test and debug your database, please refer to the [android developer guide](https://developer.android.com/training/data-storage/room/testing-db).
 Since the database requires an application context, it's best to create **instrumented tests**.
 See the [TDD chapter](/lang/tdd) for more information.
 Samples are, again, to be found in `examples/kotlin/todosavestate` in the repository.

+In case you store sensitive information in your database, consider using [SQLCipher](https://github.com/sqlcipher/android-database-sqlcipher) to encrypt the database.
+A Room plugin is available that injects the correct configuration through the database builder objects.
+See the [security by design chapter](/android/security).
+This is out of scope for this course.

 ## 4. HTTP Network Access